 How do I apply for a TRP from Australia?+

-Australian citizens apply for a TRP through the Canadian High Commission in Canberra (for pre-planned travel) or at a Canadian port of entry (for urgent situations).
-The visa office route is generally recommended for complex cases as it allows time for thorough documentation review.
-A TRP application requires the $200 CAD government fee and supporting documentation including court records, proof of sentence completion, and a personal statement explaining the need to visit Canada.
+Australian citizens generally apply for a TRP through the visa office responsible for Australia (the Canadian High Commission in Canberra) for pre-planned travel, or at a Canadian port of entry for urgent situations.
+The visa-office route is usually preferable for complex cases because it allows time for a thorough documentation review.
+As of December 1, 2025 the IRCC processing fee is $246.25 CAD (confirm the current fee on IRCC).
+Supporting documents typically include your court records, proof that the sentence was completed, and a statement explaining why you need to enter Canada.
+Approval is at the officer's discretion.

-Get a detailed report showing exactly how your Australian conviction maps to Canadian law — IRPA section, inadmissibility tier, and recommended pathway.
+Get a detailed breakdown showing exactly how your Australian conviction maps to Canadian law: IRPA section, inadmissibility tier, and potential pathway.

-Use our free admissibility screener or Criminal Equivalency Engine to understand how your Australian conviction is assessed under Canadian immigration law.
+Use our free admissibility explorer or Criminal Equivalency Engine to understand how your Australian conviction is assessed under Canadian immigration law.